AdobeDocs/campaign-standard.en/help/automating/using/workflow_cross_channel_retargeting.md

 	1. Rename the email with **email offer**.
   1. To create the layout of your email, click on **Email Designer**.
 	1. Insert elements or select an existing template.
-	1. Personalize your email with offers specific to each location.
-	For more information, refer to [designing an email](../../designing/using/about-email-content-design.md#designing-an-email-content-from-scratch).
+	1. Personalize your email with offers specific to each location.For more information, refer to [designing an email](../../designing/using/about-email-content-design.md#designing-an-email-content-from-scratch).
 1. Click **Preview** to check your layout.
 1. Click **Save**.